A Resource for Healthcare and Social Services Professionals

 Funding for this initiative was made possible (in part) by grant no. 1H79TI083343 from SAMHSA.
 The views expressed in written conference materials or publications and by speakers and moderators do not necessarily reflect the official policies of the Department of Health and Human Services; nor does mention of trade names, commercial practices, or organizations imply endorsement by the U.S. Government.

 Boston Medical Center grants 1.00 hours, 0.25 of which count as pharmacology hours, to all nurses who attend and complete the evaluation.
-Boston Medical Center is approved as a provider of continuing professional development by American Nurses Association, Massachusetts, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation.
+Boston Medical Center is approved as a provider of nursing continuing professional development by American Nurses Association, Massachusetts, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation.

 Boston University Chobanian & Avedisian School of Medicine designates this live activity for a maximum of 1.00 AMA PRA Category 1 Credit(s)™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 BMC Grayken Center of Addiction TTA has been approved by NBCC as an Approved Continuing Education Provider, ACEP No. 7188.
 Programs that do not qualify for NBCC credit are clearly identified.
 BMC Grayken Center of Addiction TTA is solely responsible for all aspects of the programs.
+For this program, 1.00 contact hours will be offered to participants who attend the training and complete the evaluation.